Skip to Main Content

 Accidents involving medical conditions are in some ways more complicated than typical car crashes.
 For one, more medical evidence is submitted.
 In the typical car crash, only the victim who suffered injuries submits medical records.
 But if the driver who caused the crash claims a sudden medical emergency, they need to come forward with evidence.

 Anyone involved in this crash should use an experienced lawyer.
-At Ladah Law Firm, we have helped accident victims negotiate settlements when the person who struck them blames the wreck on a health crisis.
+At the Ladah injury law firm, we have helped accident victims negotiate settlements when the person who struck them blames the wreck on a health crisis.
 Some insurers immediately believe their insured and deny your claim.
 However, when you exited your car, this driver seemed fine.
 We can hold the other side to its burden of proving the medical emergency and its impact on the driver.

 If you need a lawyer who will fight for your rights, please contact Ladah Law today.
 We have dedicated our professional careers to representing accident victims.
 You can reach us by calling (702) 252-0055 to speak with an experienced Las Vegas car accident lawyer